Domnis/Nebuni/README.md

 I also want to try Kotlin and Compose multiplatform development framework for mobile app.

-So I join both and start working on Nebuni!
+So I joined both and start working on Nebuni!

 # No, I mean...
 WHY Nebuni?
 Why this name?
 Oh...
 I see.
 In fact, as a side project, I don't really think about a name of product, or something.
 But be real, "Unistellar's science mission fetching app" is a bit long, difficult to remind and limited in terms of future development, right?